bldl/array-grouping-impl-tutorial/Modules/Module 2/Module2.md

 In this tutorial we will be working with an older version of the specification.
 The official one can be found [here](https://tc39.es/proposal-array-grouping/).
 The reason for this is it cannot be known whether changes will be made to the specification by the comitte.
 This makes keeping the tutorial up to date difficult if we used the official version.

 EcmaScript is a Pseudocode specification.
 So reading it is quite like reading code.
 You can assume the keywords like for, while, get() and lists function the same as in any other language.
-The big difference here is the built in Ecma functions.
-Things like:
+The big difference here is the built in Ecma functions, like:

 ```
 1. Let len be ?
 LengthOfArrayLike(O).
 ```

 In this line of the specification we define a variable len.
-This variable len gets assigned the result fo the built in EcmaScript function LengthOfArrayLike(O).
-Where O is the Object (read Array) we are grouping.
+This variable len gets assigned the result from the built in EcmaScript function `LengthOfArrayLike`.It is passed one argument, O, where O is the Object (read arraylike) we are grouping.

 Each built in EcmaScript function can be viewed by clicking it's corresponding link.

 Everything written in the specification has a definition also written somewhere in the specification.
-In order to understand the specification, it is needed to look at the definitions of each of the used EcmaScript functions.
+In order to understand the specification for a given proposal, it is needed to look at the definitions of each of the used EcmaScript functions.
 Some of them are quite trivial, and can be explained solely by their names.
 However others, like `ToPropertyKey()` can be quite difficult to understand.
 This is when reading the functions definition is purposeful.

 Some functions and parts of the specification are quite difficult to understand, even after having viewed their definition in the specification.
 This is where the method of looking at pre-existing code comes in.
 This can be done by using the powerful tool `SearchFox`